 For GYA members and alumni only: connect to the group, collaborate and discuss with other members on the GYA-internal Agora platform here.

 This project started in 2016 as the “Well-Tempered Brain”, and continued and expanded in 2017, working towards “Sonic Homunculus”.
 The idea is to take biological data from brain and other organs (electric neurons firing, transcriptomics, etc.) and transform them into sounds with the help of musicians and sound engineers.
+In 2022, the project was extended to the sonification of sociological data

 This project is based on an international internet-based phone for captive marine mammals.
 It can potentially be expanded to involve primates and other human-like species.